Prali

-Prali (french: Praly) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 60 km southwest of Turin, on the border with France.
+Prali is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 60 km southwest of Turin, on the border with France.
 As of 31 December 2004, it had a population of 322 and an area of 72.6 km2.

 Prali borders the following municipalities: Abriès (France), Angrogna, Bobbio Pellice, Perrero, Pragelato, Salza di Pinerolo, Sauze di Cesana, and Villar Pellice.